PA Act 32

-Effective January 1, 2012, pursuant to PA Act 32, there will be a new filing and payment system for the remittance of Local Earned Income Tax (EIT) in Pennsylvania.
-Under the current system, each municipality and school district in PA was responsible for the collection and administration of its own earned income tax.
+Effective January 1, 2012, pursuant to PA Act 32, there was a new filing and payment system for the remittance of Local Earned Income Tax (EIT) in Pennsylvania.
+Previously, each municipality and school district in Pennsylvania was responsible for the collection and administration of its own earned income tax.
 Many municipalities hired outside tax collection services such as Berkheimer, Centax and Keystone Tax Bureau to name a few, to handle the administration of the EIT.

-Effective January 1, 2012 this will all change.
-Please note Chester and Lebanon Counties chose to implement these changes effective January 1, 2011.
+Effective January 1, 2012 this changed.
+Chester and Lebanon Counties chose to implement these changes effective January 1, 2011.

-The following are the steps employers must take to be compliant with the new regulations:
+The following are the steps employers must take to be compliant with the regulations:

 Determine if you need to register with the tax collector in your region.